Providing business transactional legal services to low-income small and emerging businesses, cooperatives and nonprofit

 In the summer of 2009, the SBLC received continued support—through both the general appropriation and the Economic Opportunity Program of the Portland Development Commission.
 The funding was a result of the American Recovery and Reinvestment Act of 2009, funneled to the Portland Development Commission through the Community Development Block Grant of the U.S. Department of Housing and Urban Development.

-Since opening its doors in 2006, Lewis & Clark Law School’s Small Business Legal Clinic (SBLC) has provided business transactional legal advice to more than 900 new and emerging businesses working on around 1500 separate legal matters.
-75% of our clients are businesses owned by women, minorities, and recent immigrants.
+Since opening its doors in 2006, Lewis & Clark Law School’s Small Business Legal Clinic (SBLC) has provided business transactional legal advice to more than 900 new and emerging businesses working on more than 1500 separate legal matters.
+Seventy-five percent of our clients are businesses owned by women, minorities, and recent immigrants.

 In addition to providing practical experience for Lewis & Clark law students, the SBLC provides its much-needed services to small businesses who otherwise would not have access to an attorney.
 By providing these crucial services, the SBLC helps new businesses get started off on the right foot, and helps existing businesses take their business to the next level.